tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

   a reasonable default.

-* params: Clients can optionally limit which SVCB parameters they'd like to receive by optionally specifying this parameter.
+* params: Clients can optionally limit which SVCB parameters they'd like to receive by specifying this parameter.
 Its value MUST be an inner-list whose members are sf-integer items.
   Each list member corresponds to the numeric version of an SvcParamKey.
   If not specified, proxies SHOULD return the full set of SVCB parameters